PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 - Pitch stick to the back (fly upwards) -> both V-tail surfaces up
 - Yaw stick to the right -> both surfaces to the right

-Now adjust the trim value that all the surfaces are in neutral position.
+Now adjust the trim value so that all the surfaces are in neutral position.

 ![Servo trim](../../assets/airframes/vtol/omp_hobby_zmo_fpv/servo_trim.png)